bushvin/hass-integrations/README.md

 #### Service media_player.play_media
 The `media_content_id` needs to be formatted according to the Mopidy URI scheme.
 These can be easily found using the *Developer tools*.

-When using the `play_media` service, the Mopidy Media Player platform will attempt to discover your URL when possible.
+When using the `play_media` service, the Mopidy Media Player platform will attempt to discover your URL when not properly formatted.
 Currently supported for:
 - Youtube